quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part79_9.4.4_Digital_F.md

 ---

 #### FFT Algorithm Steps
 Background context: The FFT algorithm divides the input data into smaller groups and transforms them recursively until all data points are transformed.
-This reduces the computational complexity to \( O(N \log_2 N) \).
+This reduces the computational complexity to $O(N \log_2 N)$.

 :p What are the main steps in the FFT algorithm?
 ??x